nickzoumakis/autocomp/README.md

 Running with '-i' command line argument uses simple iteration with fscanf to check every word of the dictionary for a matching fragment.
 This has the advantage of returning words that also **include** the given word syllable(s) anywhere in their respective string length.
 The disadvantage is that it is about 8000 times slower than the trie.
 ### Epilogue
-I hope you found my project interesting and eventually useful.
+I hope you find my project interesting and eventually useful.
 Thanks for reading!